 One party must file a Petition with the court for the new Guidelines to apply.
 Modification of the Guidelines alone will not be seen as a basis for modification of child custody or parenting time, but if both parties agree that application of the updated Guidelines is best for their case, then they can file an agreement with the court reflecting the same.

-If you are interested in modifying your current order so that the new Guidelines would apply or have any questions regarding the new Guidelines, Cordell & Cordell has offices in Indianapolis, Carmel, Noblesville, and Louisville and provides services for cases all over Indiana.
+If you are interested in modifying your current order so that the new Guidelines would apply or have any questions regarding the new Guidelines, Cordell & Cordell has offices in Indianapolis and Noblesville and provides services for cases all over Indiana.